calumgrant/logical/docs/worklist.md

 - Ensuring that recursion remains correct
 - Use the delta when evaluating recursion
 - Have a range of optimization options - so we can validate the changes.
-- Expect a certain number of evaluation results. `results-expected 5.` `steps-expected 100000000`.
-- Think about hyphens.
 - Avoid reevaluating branches unnecessarily, in recursion and when rules attach to multiple tables.
-- Do we need static analysis at evaluation time?
 - Defining data like `temperature -5.`
 - Detecting negative recursion.

 Work plan:
-1. Allow `-` in names.
-2. Implement: `expected-results`.
-3. Implement: `evaluation-step-limit`
 4. Hook in an analysis framework.
 5. Detect negative recursion.
 6. Implement some of the optimizations